RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart2.md

 Create the test case by opening: ``src/test/java/com/redhat/coolstore/service/CatalogEndpointTest.java``

-Add the following code to the test case and make sure to review it so that you understand how it works.
+Add the following code to the test case and make sure to `review` it without any codes change so that you understand how it works.

 ~~~java
 package com.redhat.coolstore.service;